aredridel/recipes/Desserts/Peach Custard Pie.md

 40g flour

-1/2 cup sugar
+100g sugar

-1 tsp vanilla extract
+2ml vanilla extract

 1/2 tsp salt
 (Optionally: substitute ground almonds for some of the flour, and add 1/4tsp almond extract.)